finnkauski/lighthouse/README.md

 Smart lights control tool and `Rust` crate.

 Currently it mainly supports Philips Hue lights.
 But the back-end crate is written in a way that allows other smart lights to be added in the future.
+That said, the bulk of the codebase and the CLI focuses on Philips Hue as I don't have any other branded smart light or other smart home tech to integrate.

 ## Installation